A Peer Group for Leaders in Not-For-Profit Organizations

 Introducing Super Group

-- invitations to Vistage speakers visiting other Birdhouse groups (“Birdhouse” is the community of Vistage members in my practice.)
+- Invitations to Vistage speakers visiting other Birdhouse groups (“Birdhouse” is the community of Vistage members in my practice.)
+See the current offerings at Birdfeeders.info.

 - Monthly meetings of Triads (groups of three members) for accountability and small-group issue processing.

-- Members: CEOs (and COOs with operating authority) of central Ohio not-for-profit organizations — no competitors, no conflicts
+- Members: CEOs and Executive Directors of not-for-profit organizations — no competitors, no conflicts.

 - Melanie Corn, President, Columbus College of Art & Design